AndrewD0/SystopiaDocumentation/README.md

 where $\text{sat}_{ng}$ is a linear function that has a max value (saturates) at $ng$, an proportional constant multiplied by the acceleration due to gravity.
 Furthermore $k$ also represents another proportional constant used for tuning. $E_0$ is the energy of the pendulum in its upright position, 0.
 We note that the control output will decrease as the pendulum approaches the upright balance point. $\text{sign}(\dot{\theta}\cos\theta)$ determines the direction that the motor will drive the pendulum toward.

 ### Implementation
 The swing-up functionality for the pendulum is done in the $\textbf{control}$ function.
 To switch from swing-up to PID balancing, we track the angle of the pendulum at every iteration.
 Once the pendulum is within a certain threshold to the upright position, we then switch from the swing-up function to PID balancing.
+For the proportional constants, we have $n = 90$ and $k = 150$.

 ### Notes on Implementation
 #### Sampling Frequency